markareinhardt/training_report/README.md

 http://localhost:8080/training_report/Log-2025.html (replace year as appropriate)

 ## Running generator every hour
 I use cron to run the report 'hourly' (which works when the Mac is awake - so isn't really 'hourly').
+Cron prompted for permission for Python to access files the first time.

 Cron to run hourly:
 0 * * * * /opt/homebrew/bin/python3 /Users/{yourname}/{path_to_source}/generate.py >> /Users/{yourname}/cron_log.txt 2>&1

-Cron prompted for permission for Python to access files the first time, and only runs when Mac is awake